 We provide you with a single statement when there is activity on your checking or savings account.
 When there is no activity on your account, we may choose not to provide a statement.
-You may generally obtain an additional copy of your statement for a fee.
+You may obtain an additional copy of your statement by request.

-We recommend that you use our Online Banking service and receive your statements electronically.
+We recommend that you use our Mobile or Online Banking service to receive and view your statements electronically.